jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/glossary.rst

     resource enters into a particular state by sleeping and polling the resource's status.
 Waiters are accessed using the ``waitUntil()`` method of the client.
 See the :doc:`guide_waiters` guide for more details.

+For the latest AWS terminology, see the :AWS-gr:`AWS Glossary <glos-chap>` in the AWS General Reference.